 When you speak to the host of the gathering, ask them what activities they have planned, what music will be playing, and what sort of food will be on offer.
 Having this information will give you the opportunity to expose your child to any unfamiliar or extreme senses in a controlled environment.
 Then, if any games, songs or foods might be overstimulating your child, you can plan ahead to prevent a meltdown.

-If your child was unable to eat any of the party food, or you could not find the food and are concerned that trying new food could be the tipping point in an already highly stimulating scenario, you may want to bring your own food with you.
-This will make things easier for your child and the host, who might have been worrying about making additional provisions to accommodate your child’s autism at the family gathering.
+If your child was unable to eat any of the party food, or you are concerned that trying new food could be the tipping point in an already highly stimulating scenario, you may want to bring your own food with you.
+This will make things easier for your child and the host.

 Make sure that you explain to the host that you are bringing your own food, as this will greatly aid in their planning, as well as avoid any unintentional offense.
 Be aware that many restaurants don’t allow outside food; if you have any concerns, try calling ahead to see if they can accommodate your child.